dhye1/SKT_Chatbot_Demo/README.md

 # SKT AI Fellowship - project demo
-B7 멀티모달 감정 인식 프로젝트  <br/>
-This repository includes the code and demo of our chatbot system.
+This repository includes the code and demo of our multimodal chatbot system.

 ## Folder Architecture
 * **Backend**: Codes for